Irenexzwen/BIOE183/Tutorial4_DE.md

 ```
 <img src="https://github.com/Irenexzwen/BIOE183/blob/master/images/Rplot_toy.png">

 To compare multiple replicates from different experiments, let's see how these samples cluster with each other.
-Refer to [previous discussion notes](https://github.com/Irenexzwen/BIOE183/blob/master/Discussion/DiscussionTutorial_ClusterAnalysis.md#3-cluster-analysis-in-r) for more information about how to do clustering in R.
+Refer to [previous discussion notes](https://github.com/Irenexzwen/BIOE183/blob/master/Discussion/DiscussionTutorial_ClusterAnalysis.md#3-cluster-analysis-in-r) for more information about how to do clustering in R. The following commands conduct hierarchical clustering on the log2 TPM values of the four samples.
 ```R
 d <- dist(t(log2.tpm), method = "euclidean") # compute distance
 hc1 <- hclust(d, method = "complete") # conduct hierarchical clustering using complete linkage